Notice of Funds Available (RFP)

 - Complete all required sections of the application in DD Suite.

-- Complete all sections of the Supplemental Forms packet and the workplan.
-The Supplemental Forms packet and the workplan document are attached to this RFP.
+- Complete all sections of the Supplemental Forms packet.
+The Supplemental Forms packet is attached to this RFP.
 This information will include all sections of the budget and all sections of the budget justification.
 The budget justification section must be detailed enough to show how calculations were made.
 Any zeros in the Fringe Benefits Section must be explained in the budget justification.

-- Upload the Supplemental Forms packet and the workplan.
-Upload the Supplemental Forms packet, the workplan, and other required documents to DD Suite as attachments to your proposal by the due date.
+- Upload the Supplemental Forms packet.
+Upload the Supplemental Forms packet and other required documents to DD Suite as attachments to your proposal by the due date.